Pacific Dispensary for Women and Children

-Pacific Dispensary for Women and Children (later, Children's Hospital; later, The Hospital for Children and Training School for Nurses) was a women's and children's hospital in San Francisco, California, US, founded in 1875, renamed Children's Hospital in 1877.
+Pacific Dispensary for Women and Children, initially known as Children's Hospital and then The Hospital for Children and Training School for Nurses, was a women's and children's hospital founded in 1875 in San Francisco, California.
+In 1877, it was renamed Children's Hospital.
 Children's Hospital merged with Presbyterian Hospital in 1991, and within two years, a large joint physician group was established.
 It was subsequently acquired by California Pacific Medical Center.